 Photographing Audrey Hepburn

-Magnum photographers captured the many facets of the influential actress
+Magnum photographers captured the many facets of influential actress Audrey Hepburn.

-David ‘Chim’ Seymour’s image, above, is now available – for the first time ever – as a limited edition 8×10″ Magnum stamped print.
-You can see all images available in this selection— the first collection of Magnum Editions— and learn more about the 8X10″ prints here, on the Magnum Shop.
+David ‘Chim’ Seymour’s image, above, is now available – for the first time ever – as a limited edition 8×10″ Magnum stamped print here, on the Magnum Shop.

 Some of Hollywood’s most memorable muses are easily reduced to their black & white likenesses.
 The greats among them – Marlene Dietrich, Greta Garbo, Rita Hayworth – were photographed so frequently during the so-called golden era of classic Hollywood that their snapshots have since become a simulacrum for their wider impact within cinema, or on style – their features recognizable now for the fridge magnets or trinkets that tend to bear likenesses in souvenir shops around the world.